imodeveloperlab/ImoTableView/README.md

 # ImoTableView

-ImoTableView is an wrapper around UITableView which aims to facilitate working with tables make work more reusable and more dynamic, make it simple and quick to implement.
+Is an wrapper around UITableView which aims to facilitate working with tables make work more reusable and more dynamic, make it simple and quick to implement.

 ## Example  ##